stvsmth/tendermule/README.md

 This started as a Python project, but I moved it to Rust so that I could distribute it as a self-contained binary (or even an embedded library).

-Currently, each identifier will always be in the form of `AdjectiveNoun`, and will always be in snake case.
+Currently, each identifier will always be in the form of `AdjectiveNoun`, and will always have the first letter of each word capitalized (camel case).
 You can supply a prefix or suffix of up to five characters; we honor the case of the prefix and suffix inputs.

 You may request more than one identifier.
 The results are guaranteed to be unique;
 however, your combination of maximum length, prefix, and suffix could result in limited